expovin/data_generator/README.md

 - Format

 ### Fields
 Fields contains the information on the output to generate.
-You need to add a section for each field,
+You need to add a section for each field you want to generate, the name of the section in the actual field name.
+The section need to contain the mandatory property "type" which can be:
+- counter
+- categorical
+- normal
+- uniform
+- join

+#### Counter
+If type is counter, you also need to specify the property start.
+Counter produce a progressive number starting from the property "start"

+#### categorical

 ### Output
 Output contain the array of the output field to print.
 You may want to generate more fields and join some of them, but then print only a subset (e.g. print the joined result but not the single filed used in the join)